 Holding a grand opening is a good way to attract attention to your new small business and build relationships with people who could turn into long-term customers.
 Depending on your marketing budget you can use inexpensive but effective techniques to attract customers or turn it into a major event.
 A few marketing ideas can help you develop a grand opening that best suits your business.
 But beware—grand opening parties can be wonderful to plan, but incredibly expensive to host.
 Invitations, catering, valet, decorations, full bar, décor rentals, music or entertainment may easily exceed your budget and may not actually bring revenue in the door.

-- Less expensive ideas: “Please join us for wine and cheese (4-6pm)… for dessert and prosecco (after 7 pm) …for coffee and continental breakfast (8am onward) “ …do the trick and can be accomplished with sufficient fanfare but still enable your guests to actually talk with you and learn about your services. (an IPod does great music for virtually free)
+- Less expensive ideas: “Please join us for wine and cheese (4-6pm)… for dessert and prosecco (after 7 pm) …for coffee and continental breakfast (8am onward) “ …do the trick and can be accomplished with sufficient fanfare but still enable your guests to actually talk with you and learn about your services.
+Hook your phone up to a bluetooth speaker for a cheap DJ!

 - Photographer: Have a photographer on hand (professional or very good amateur) so you could submit photos with your press release and editor outreach, and depending on your business, you may post these photos on your web site and your Facebook page